SebaGille/multimodal_rag_cchn_streamlit/README.md

 ## Scaling to the Full Manual

-Reuse the same commands with the full `cchn_field_manual.pdf` to generate a second JSON + vector store, then point both the CLI and Streamlit UI to the new directory.
+Reuse the same commands with the full `data/raw/cchn_field_manual.pdf` to generate a second JSON + vector store, then point both the CLI and Streamlit UI to the new directory.